gauravsoti1/gauravsoti1/README.md

 - 🌱 I’m currently trying to master frontend development especially React
 - 🤝 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Build a better online presence, so that my work speaks for myself.
-Also, maybe learn to surf a little
+- 🥅 2021 Goals: Build a better online presence, so that my work speaks for myself.
+Deep dive into frontend architecture: RxJS for state management, javascript design patterns, microservices architecture.
-- 📔 My interests: Sketching; Life Philosophy; Playing sports like Football, Cricket, Table Tennis
+- 📔 My interests: Sketching; Psychology; Playing sports like Football, Cricket, Table Tennis

 ### Connect with me: